 This disorder was first identified in 1981.
-It is believed that CHARGE is greatly under-diagnosed and that, when awareness is increased, it will be recognized as one of the leading causes of deaf-blindness.
+It is believed that CHARGE is greatly under-diagnosed.
+When awareness is increased, it will be recognized as one of the leading causes of deaf-blindness.

 The CHARGE Syndrome Foundation was formed in 1993.

-Charge Syndrome Foundation has New Parent Information Packet available to callers.
+New Parent Information Packet available to callers.
 Call Charge Syndrome Foundation to locate other parents in your area.
-800-442-7604

 Similar conditions: Other conditions that have overlapping features include VATER/VACTERL association, velocardiofacial (VCF) syndrome, and prenatal retinoic acid (Accutane) exposure.

 Disclaimer: INDEX is pleased to provide you this information.
 Please note, this information is not comprehensive, nor is it intended to take the place of professional advice.
 We encourage you to check other resources of such information.
 No endorsement by the University of Massachusetts Chan Medical School, DisabilityInfo.org, INDEX, or affiliates, should be inferred.
 We reserve the right to remove, to modify, or to add any information at any time, for any reason, and without notice.